 Here we present the most up-to-date information for healthcare professionals – we are collaborating with partner organisations and will update these pages as this situation evolves.

-On 30 May 2022, the four public health agencies of the United Kingdom updated the principles for monkeypox control in the UK.
+On 19 July the four public health agencies of the United Kingdom updated the principles for monkeypox control in the UK.

 From 21 June 2022, the number of laboratory-confirmed cases of monkeypox will be published on Tuesdays and Fridays.

 As of 12 noon on Monday 21 November 2022 there have been 96 laboratory-confirmed cases of monkeypox reported since 23 May 2022.